japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

   triggerClock: Clock = new SystemClock()): StreamingQuery
 ----

-`startQuery` starts a link:spark-sql-streaming-StreamingQuery.adoc[streaming query] and returns a handle to it.
+`startQuery` starts a link:spark-sql-streaming-StreamingQuery.md[streaming query] and returns a handle to it.

-NOTE: `trigger` defaults to `0` milliseconds (as link:spark-sql-streaming-Trigger.adoc#ProcessingTime[ProcessingTime(0)]).
+NOTE: `trigger` defaults to `0` milliseconds (as link:spark-sql-streaming-Trigger.md#ProcessingTime[ProcessingTime(0)]).

-Internally, `startQuery` first <<createQuery, creates a StreamingQueryWrapper>>, registers it in <<activeQueries, activeQueries>> internal registry (by the <<spark-sql-streaming-StreamExecution.adoc#id, id>>), requests it for the underlying <<spark-sql-streaming-StreamingQueryWrapper.adoc#streamingQuery, StreamExecution>> and <<spark-sql-streaming-StreamExecution.adoc#start, starts it>>.
+Internally, `startQuery` first <<createQuery, creates a StreamingQueryWrapper>>, registers it in <<activeQueries, activeQueries>> internal registry (by the <<spark-sql-streaming-StreamExecution.md#id, id>>), requests it for the underlying <<spark-sql-streaming-StreamingQueryWrapper.md#streamingQuery, StreamExecution>> and <<spark-sql-streaming-StreamExecution.md#start, starts it>>.

-In the end, `startQuery` returns the <<spark-sql-streaming-StreamingQueryWrapper.adoc#, StreamingQueryWrapper>> (as part of the fluent API so you can chain operators) or throws the exception that was reported when attempting to start the query.
+In the end, `startQuery` returns the <<spark-sql-streaming-StreamingQueryWrapper.md#, StreamingQueryWrapper>> (as part of the fluent API so you can chain operators) or throws the exception that was reported when attempting to start the query.

 `startQuery` throws an `IllegalArgumentException` when there is another query registered under `name`. `startQuery` looks it up in the <<activeQueries, activeQueries>> internal registry.